 Through learning opportunities, both in and out of the classroom, students gain the skills and experience needed to effectively engage with individuals and organizations to identify, understand and address health policy challenges at the local, national or global level.
 The curriculum provides theory and empirical methods for framing, investigating, and answering crucial questions about health policy.

-The Health Policy PhD program is unique in that students gain knowledge in three distinct fields - health economics, political studies and social organization.
+The Health Policy PhD program is unique in that students gain knowledge in three distinct fields - health economics, political studies and health systems & society.
 All students specialize in one field, and achieve breadth knowledge in the other two fields.
 The three fields are described below.

 The economics field addresses the economic analysis of health policies and health systems, as well as the economic analysis of responses to health policies.
 Topics may include, for example, health resource allocation, configuration of health human resources, economic evaluation of policy options, public and private financing of health care, societal investments in health production, etc. The dominant disciplinary perspective is that of microeconomics, but insight into economic behaviour may also be provided by perspectives such as business, psychology, and others.